Want a cheaper home loan? Online lenders are where it’s at

 Refinancing your current home loan to an online only lender could potentially save you thousands, as online lenders don’t have the same overheads as the majors like paying dividends back to shareholders.

-To give you an idea of how much you could save on your monthly repayments here’s a comparison of the average rates against 5 of the best, using the example of a $300,000 home loan paid back over 25 years:
+To give you an idea of how much you could save on your monthly repayments here’s a comparison of the average rates against five of the best, using the example of a $400,000 home loan paid back over 25 years:

-As the table above shows, your ongoing repayments will be significantly lower if you go for one of the low rate deals under 4% currently available in the home loan market.
+As the table above shows, your ongoing repayments will be significantly lower if you go for one of the low rate deals that are under 3% currently available in the home loan market.

 Online of course!
 Simply enter your details into our home loan comparison tool and our search engine will reveal some of the lowest rate and fee loans available in the market for your situation.